brandon-rhodes/python-patterns/gang-of-four/singleton/index.rst

    There, global names all shared a single crowded global namespace, so elaborate naming conventions were necessary to prevent names from different libraries from colliding.
-   So the Gang judged that adding both a class and its singleton instance to the global namespace was excessive.
+   The Gang judged that adding both a class and its singleton instance to the crowded global namespace would be excessive.
    And since C++ programmers couldn’t control the order in which global objects were initialized, no global object could depend on being able to call any other,